-- information of the PV Module series Current/Voltage values for the monitoring purpose to check status of the PV Module Strings. - form to the AC form which is the national grid transmission form. - Inverter injects the electricity to transformer with 690V voltage level, Transformer placed in the Inverter Station step-up the voltage level to the 34.5kV. - Through the RMU (Ring Main Unit) switchgears the AC electricity combining together from couple of Inverter Stations and sending to the Substation.
+- Current/Voltage values for the monitoring purpose to check status of the PV Module Strings. - national grid transmission form. - Inverter injects the electricity to transformer with 690V voltage level, Transformer placed in the Inverter Station step-up the voltage level to the 34.5kV. - Through the RMU (Ring Main Unit) switchgears the AC electricity combining together from couple of Inverter Stations and sending to the Substation.